 Palliative chemotherapy is typically used when the cancer has spread and chemotherapy is not being used to cure the cancer.
 The main goal of palliative treatment is to improve quality of life.
 By its very

 As with any medical treatment, there are pros and cons to palliative chemotherapy.
 The decision to prescribe palliative chemotherapy can be a difficult one.
-Sometimes doctors prescribe treatment for those who don’t have much time left and do not benefit from it, or they under-treat someone who would benefit from it.

 The decision to prescribe palliative chemotherapy needs to be weighed against:

 - life expectancy

 - current symptoms

 - whether side effects would reduce, rather than improve, quality of life